This blog was first published in Apr 2017 ; I re-edited it on Jan 2020.

-While polishing my Powerpoint, I couldn’t help but smile.
+And while polishing my Powerpoint, I couldn’t help but smile.

-In 2017, it is still a hot discussion in veterinary medicine.
+Funny enough, in 2020, it is still a hot discussion in veterinary medicine.

-Here is something I love about biology: nothing is written in stone, we never stop reinventing everything.
+Here is something I definitely love about biology: nothing is written in stone, we never stop reinventing everything.

 The rule of diestrus